isaiahglenncruz/Contextual_ChatBot/README.md

 `python -m streamlit run chatbot.py`

-to open an application hosted by Streamlit in your Internet browser.
+to open an application hosted by Streamlit in your Internet browser, with the following title and prompt.

 ![typeshi](https://github.com/isaiahglenncruz/RAG_Chatbot/assets/72627685/7fd0d7fd-330e-4284-88f5-a9826c9b5e26)